j5inc/week8/README.md

 Vulnerability #1: Session Hijacking

-Web Browsers: Chrome and Safari
+Web Browsers: Chrome Version 70.0.3538.102 and Safari 12.0.1

 To complete this challenge, I logged in to the blue website in Chrome using the pperson account.
 Once logged in, I went to https://104.198.208.81/blue/public/hacktools/change_session_id.php and used this tool to copy my session ID.
 I then launched Safari and went to the blue website login page.
-I then went to the change_session_id.php page and pasted the session ID from the Google Chrome session.
-I then go back to the blue login page in Safari, click Public, and I am brought into the portal as if I am the user pperson.
+I went to the change_session_id.php page and pasted the session ID from the Google Chrome session.
+I then went back to the blue login page in Safari, clicked Public, and was brought into the portal as if I am the user pperson.

 ![](./screenshots/sesshijack.gif)